 Welcome to the web home of the Department of Emergency Medicine at the Alpert Medical School of Brown University.

 Our department was established in 2005.
-We have grown to over 90 academic emergency physicians in the University Emergency Medicine Foundation (UEMF) who provide care for over 210,000 patients annually at the Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, and The Miriam Hospital Emergency Department.
+We have rapidly grown to over 160 academic emergency physicians in the Brown Emergency Medicine (BEM).
+We care for over 250,000 patients annually at Rhode Island Hospital Anderson Emergency Center, Hasbro Children's Hospital Emergency Department, The Miriam Hospital Emergency Department and the Newport Hospital.
 We are also the academic home for the emergency physician faculty members who work at the Memorial Hospital of Rhode Island.

 Education and Research

-The Warren Alpert Medical School of Brown University, which formerly had a small, 8-year Bachelors/MD curriculum has in recent years moved to accepting standard students and the class size is increasing to 120 per year.
-This high quality, forward-thinking medical school provides bright and talented students who are educated and mentored by our faculty, fellows, and residents through our popular emergency medicine elective as well as a number of other courses and electives.
+The Warren Alpert Medical School of Brown University, which formerly had a small, eight-year bachelor's/MD curriculum has in recent years moved to accepting standard students and the class size has increased to around 120 per year.
+This high-quality, forward-thinking medical school provides bright and talented students who are educated and mentored by our faculty, fellows, and residents through our popular emergency medicine elective as well as a number of other courses and electives.

-The Pediatric Emergency Medicine section is the home of our Pediatric Emergency Medicine Fellowship program, which trains 2 fellows each year in a three-year fellowship.
+The Pediatric Emergency Medicine section is the home of our Pediatric Emergency Medicine Fellowship program, which trains two fellows each year in a three-year fellowship.

-The Department has a diverse and successful research enterprise with two basic science laboratories and a full infrastructure to support clinical research.
-We have 4 research faculty PhD’s in the Department who work collaboratively with our physicians in cutting edge emergency medicine research.
+The department has a diverse and successful research enterprise with two basic science laboratories and a full infrastructure to support clinical research.
+We have four research faculty PhDs in the department who work collaboratively with our physicians in cutting-edge emergency medicine research.

 Academic and Clinical Excellence